ishaq4466/Jenkins/Page1.md

-#5.
-Building an application as a Freestyle project
+### 5. Build an automate build using git webhook trigger

-Freestlye projet allows to builds automatically whenever the changes/pushed occured in the source code repo using webhook triggers.
+* Freestlye projet allows to builds automatically whenever the changes/pushed occured in the source code repo using webhook triggers.

-Main purpose is to connect the github repo and jenkins server using webhook trigger so that when any changes occurred into the github repo the build should automatically trrggrs
+* Main purpose is to connect the github repo and jenkins server using webhook trigger so that when any changes occurred into the github repo the build should automatically trrggrs